 Undoubtedly, governments and individuals do not consider climate change an immediate threat in the same way as they do the corona crisis.
 Yet this is irrational behavior that disregards the huge economic and welfare implications that inaction today will have.
 To present some hard numbers: limiting global warming to 1.5°C instead of 2°C is estimated to result in an increase of USD 20 trillion in global GDP by the end of this century (current GDP is roughly USD 80 trillion).

 Or from a healthcare perspective: meeting the targets of the Paris Agreement are predicted to cost only 1 percent of global GDP annually while providing four times that in health benefits from reduced air pollution alone.
 In contrast, runaway climate change will cause untold human and economic loss.
 To put it bluntly – there is a business case for shifting to a cleaner, sustainable planet earth.

 Grabbing both beasts by the horns

-To beat this ugly beast, what is needed now is political will to use the current short-term disruption as an opportunity to recalibrate the direction of our global economy to a pathway that respects planetary boundaries.
-Global leaders should first of all acknowledge the climate crisis explicitly, and commit to ambitious pledges that are 1.5°C compliant.
+To beat this ugly beast, what is needed now is the political will to use the current short-term disruption as an opportunity to recalibrate the direction of our global economy to a pathway that respects planetary boundaries.
+Global leaders should, first of all, acknowledge the climate crisis explicitly, and commit to ambitious pledges that are 1.5°C compliant.
 Secondly, governments need to use financial stimulus packages to massively upscale investment in low-carbon economic activities.
-Last but not least, governments need to realise that international cooperation and collaboration is the only way to successfully and cost-effectively tackle runaway climate change.
+Last but not least, governments need to realize that international cooperation and collaboration are the only way to successfully and cost-effectively tackle runaway climate change.